Semiclassical quantization conditions in strained moir\'e lattices: Introduction

 \subsection{Almost flat bands}

-It is a classical result that a flat band corresponds to an eigenvalue of infinite multiplicity.
-Existence of approximate eigenvalues for $H^w(k_x)$ in the chiral limit, as described in the previous section, then results in the bands close to zero energy being almost flat, where we by a band mean an eigenvalue of $H^w(k_x)$ as a function of $k_x$.
+A band of $H^w$ (as the word has been used above) refers to an eigenvalue of $H^w(k_x)$ as a function of $k_x$.
+This is justified by \eqref{eq:BFunion}.
+It is a classical result that a flat band corresponds to an eigenvalue of infinite multiplicity \cite[Corollary 6.11]{kuchment2016overview}.
+The converse can be deduced in the same way if the operator is self-adjoint and depends analytically on the quasimomentum $k$ (Rellich's theorem).
+Existence of approximate eigenvalues for the chiral limit $H_\ch^w(k_x)$, as described in the previous subsection, then results in the bands close to zero energy being almost flat.
 This is illustrated in the left panel of Figure \ref{fig:bands}.
+For comparison, the right panel shows the bands of the anti-chiral limit, none of which are almost flat (see Appendix \ref{sec:antichiral}).

 The corresponding notion of bands also exists for the discrete Hamiltonian \eqref{eq:Harper}.
 To see this, note that there is a version of Bloch-Floquet theory also for this model.
-Indeed, let $L=p/q$ for positive integers $p$ and $q$. then $H_{\operatorname{TB}}$ commutes with translations $\tau_q\psi_n=\psi_{n-q}$.
-The Bloch transform $(\psi_n)_{n\in\ZZ}\to (\phi_n(k_x))_{n\in\ZZ}$ is then defined for $k_x \in \RR/(2\pi \ZZ)$ by
+Indeed, let $L=q/p$ for positive integers $p$ and $q$.
+Then $H_{\operatorname{TB}}$ commutes with translations $\tau_q\psi_n=\psi_{n-q}$.
+The Bloch transform $\ell^2(\ZZ; \mathbb C^4) \ni (\psi_n)_{n\in\ZZ}\to (k_x \mapsto (\phi_n(k_x))_{n \in \ZZ/q\ZZ} \in L^2(\mathbb R/(2\pi \ZZ);\mathbb C^4) \otimes \mathbb C^{q} $ is then defined for $k_x \in \RR/(2\pi /q)\ZZ$ by

 and the Floquet transformed Hamiltonian $H_{\text{TB}}(k_x)$ takes the form

 where

 and the potential